University of Technology Sydney

 Length:

-2. Written report - 10 pages maximum for main text
+2. Written report: 10 pages maximum for the main text

-You are required to complete an early group performance evaluation in Week 7.
-The evaluation contains a set of survey questions on group members' contribution, including the quality and timeliness of the tasks completed.
-It aims to provide informative feedback on your members' individual performance in the process of completing the assignment.
-We assure you that your identity will not be disclosed to your group members.
-No mark is assigned to the evaluation, but no completion or incompletion of the evaluation will attract 2-mark individual penalty.
+Students are required to complete an early group performance evaluation in Week 7, which is part of the assessment for Program Learning Objective 2.2.
+The evaluation contains a set of survey questions on group members' contributions, including the quality and timeliness of the tasks completed.
+It aims to provide informative feedback on individual members' performance in the process of completing the assignment.

 Refer to the Group Assignment Brief for details.
 Marking rubrics for the group report and presentation are also provided in the document.